bryant1410/boomsvgloader/README.md

 ## Usage

-1) BoomSVGLoader JS files are in the [dist/](https://github.com/boomtownroi/boomsvgloader/tree/master/dist) folder.
+1. BoomSVGLoader JS files are in the [dist/](https://github.com/boomtownroi/boomsvgloader/tree/master/dist) folder.
 Either add it to your script bundle build process or load it directly in the page.

-	<script src='js/boomsvgloader.min.js'></script>
+	`<script src='js/boomsvgloader.min.js'></script>`

-2) Call BoomSVGLoader's load function with the path to your SVG sprite.
+1. Call BoomSVGLoader's load function with the path to your SVG sprite.

-	boomsvgloader.load('/path/to/your/sprite.svg');
+	`boomsvgloader.load('/path/to/your/sprite.svg')`

-3) Use your SVGs!
+1. Use your SVGs!
 The name after the # should match a symbol ID inside of your SVG sprite.

-	<svg><use xlink:href="#heart"/></svg>
+	`<svg><use xlink:href="#heart"/></svg>`

 ## Versioning